 7] Check in Clean Boot State

 Perform a Clean Boot and see if the mouse left-clicks button works.
-If it does, then you will have to manually identify the offending process and see if you can uninstall it.
+If it does, you will have to manually identify the offending process and see if you can uninstall it.

-8] Uninstall newly install software
+8] Uninstall newly installed software

 All the best!

-See this post if your Right click not working or slow to open.
+See this post if your Right-click not working or slow to open.